Do you remember this scene from the movie,"Kill Bill"?

 What kitchen would be complete without your favorites knives and mine are made of Japanese Steel.
 Japanese steel, it is like nothing else you have ever used in the culinary world.
 The balance of the knives are superb.
 The blade accuracy is so sharp it can cut tomatoes with ease.
 Japanese steel has strength, but yet is so light to use.
 When I'm looking for a knife in my kitchen to do intricate cutting, I immediately grab for one of my favorite Japanese knives.
 Small detail work like carving, sushi prep, and slicing are some of my favorite uses.
 (If I want to do mass chopping and prep for stir fry or cutting up fish bones, I grab my Chinese cleaver as this knife is best for these types of activities.)

 About one week before we moved from Japan to Hong Kong, I bought myself a going away gift of Japanese Steel.
 There is a little knife store in Yokohama near the Kannai Eki (Station) on Isezaki Cho.
 I am very partial to this knife and very protective of it, and of course it is my favorite.
 A special thank you (arigato gozarimashita) to my dearest hubby for getting me an early x-mas gift during his recent trip to Japan.
 Two new pieces of Japanese Steel!!!
-I am so blessed and motivated to be in Bam's Kitchen.
+I am so blessed and motivated to be in Healthy World Cuisine.
 Now to add to my collection, I am a proud new owner of a Kikuichi chefs knife and pairing knife.

 Kikuichi craftsmanship dates back seven centuries, and the company's cutlery still bears the emperor's chrysanthemum symbol, a legacy of its Samurai sword smith history.
 Every Tsuchime knife is hand-engraved, hand-sharpened and hand-hammered to unique perfection.
 These award-winning, full-tang knives are made in Japan from 16 layers of Damascus steel.
 These knives are made with a hard stainless core which provides excellent edge retention.
 The damascus exterior of the blade is hand forged and provides stability, toughness and beauty to the blade.
 Kikuichi Warikomi Damascus Tsuchime Knives are very unique.
 The word Tsuchime means hand hammered.
 This line features a clad knife has High Carbon Steel surrounded by a stainless steel exterior for protection and stain resistance.
 The hard stainless core of the blade provides excellent edge retention.
 Finally the blade is hand hammer to give it a rustic look and also help prevent food from sticking to the sides of the blade.